viproma/coral-super/README.md

      See the CMake documentation as well as the list of variables below for what you can put in place of `[options]`.

+You'll now find the Coral source in a local Git repository under `BUILD_DIR/coral-prefix/src/coral`, and the generated project files or Makefiles under `BUILD_DIR/coral-prefix/src/coral-build`.

 Options and variables
 ---------------------